 - Hence when you do service-to-service communication, you don’t need to implement resilient communication patterns such as Circuit breakers, timeouts in your service’s code.
 Similarly, service mesh provides other functionalities such as service discovery, observability etc.

-API Gateway and Service Mesh in Action
+Coexistence of API Gateway and Service Mesh

 The key differentiators between API Gateways and service mesh is that API Gateways is a key part of exposing API/Edge services where service mesh is merely an inter-service communication infrastructure which doesn’t have any business notion of your solution.

-Figure 1 illustrates how API Gateway and service mesh can exist.
+Figure 1 illustrates how API Gateway and service mesh can coexist.
 As we discussed above, there are also some overlapping features (such as circuit breakers etc.) but it’s important to understand these two concepts are serving fundamentally different requirements.

 As shown in figure 1, service mesh is used alongside most of the service implementations as a sidecar and it’s independent of the business functionality of the services.